 Introduction and Rationale

 For a detailed breakdown of the Careers Education, Information and Guidance (CEIAG) policy at KLB School, please see the CEIAG policy in the Policies (General) section of the school website.
-This policy was updated and approved by the Governors in September 2018 and is due for a further review in the autumn of 2020.
+This policy was updated and approved by the Trustees in February 2021.

 Careers education helps young people to develop the knowledge, confidence and skills that they need to make well-informed, carefully considered choices and plans that enable them to progress smoothly into further learning and work and to help them manage their careers and sustain employability throughout their lives.